TVs · Resale guide

 Essential Checks

-- Run dead pixel test: Play solid colour videos (red, green, blue, white, black) at full brightness from a USB drive or YouTube.
-Look closely for any stuck pixels (always on) or dead pixels (always off).
+- Run dead pixel test — Play solid color videos (red, green, blue, white, black) at full brightness from a USB drive or YouTube.
+Look closely for any stuck bright or dark pixels.

-- Check for backlight bleeding: Display a completely black screen in a dark room and look for any light leaking from the edges or corners, indicating uneven backlighting.
+- Check for backlight bleeding — Display a pure black screen in a dark room.
+Look for light leaking from the edges or corners, which indicates poor backlight uniformity.

-- Test ALL HDMI ports: Plug in a 4K device like a Fire Stick 4K or a laptop into each HDMI port.
-Switch between them rapidly to ensure all ports are functional and maintain a stable signal.
+- Test ALL HDMI ports — Plug a device (laptop, streaming stick) into each HDMI port.
+Switch between them rapidly to ensure they all work and maintain a stable signal.
+Some sellers hide dead ports.

-- Test built-in speakers: Play a stereo test video from YouTube to ensure both left and right channels are working clearly, without buzzing or distortion.
+- Test built-in speakers — Play a stereo test video (left/right channel) from YouTube to ensure both speakers are working clearly without distortion.

-- Test smart TV features: Connect the TV to your Wi-Fi, open a few popular apps like Netflix or YouTube, and check their loading speed and responsiveness.
-Ensure the remote works well with the smart interface.
+- Test smart TV features — Connect to your Wi-Fi, open a few popular apps (Netflix, YouTube), and check their loading speed and responsiveness.
+Ensure the remote responds instantly.

-- Check model number: Verify the model number on the back panel sticker matches what the seller claims.
-Also, look up its original specifications online to confirm it’s a genuine OnePlus 55 U1S.
+- Check model number — Verify the model number on the back panel sticker matches what the seller claims.
+Look up its original specifications online to confirm.

 Insider Checks